 With grace and beauty, Gloria Campaner walks onto international stages leaving behind her unique moments of profound, human truth.
 She is an artist distinctively recognized for her multiple talents.
 Her passionate commitment to music and its social value, have established her among the finest young Italian concert pianists, as well as a devoted human rights activist and beloved teacher.

 Her vast repertoire spans from Bach to modern, contemporary composers.
-Her innovative performances place her side by side with jazz and folk musicians as well as ballet , choreographers, modern dancers, visual artists, DJs and electronic producers, making her one of the most eclectic and versatile pianists of her generation.
+Her innovative performances place her side by side with jazz and folk musicians as well as ballet , choreographers, modern dancers, visual artists, actors, DJs and electronic producers, making her one of the most eclectic and versatile pianists of her generation.

 Born in the Venetian inlands, Gloria has received more than twenty national and international first prizes.
 Since her debut at the age of twelve with the Venice Symphony Orchestra, her rapidly advancing career as a soloist and chamber musician, has led her to be a guest of some of the most prestigious festivals all over the world.
 International press has praised Gloria’s ‘extremely deep musicality, remarkable fluidity, nuancing and sense of style which put her in the ranks of pianists with exceptional qualities’ (Walter Arlen, Los Angeles Times).